MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/rule-samples.md

 <a name="fields"></a>

-## Clear the value of a field upon close state  [DONE]
+## Clear the value of a field upon close State

-You can automate clearing the **Remaining Work** field upon closing a task using a custom rule.
+To automate clearing the **Remaining Work** field upon closing a task, define a custom rule as indicated.

 # [Inheritance process](#tab/inheritance)